Daisy Hill Conservation Park Brisbane

 Nestled between Brisbane and the Gold Coast, Daisy Hill Conservation Park is part of the Koala Bushland Coordinated Conservation Area (KBCCA)—a forested oasis surrounded by urban development.
 The area protects important koala habitat while also being one of South East Queensland’s most significant recreation hubs.

-Escape the city to walk, mountain bike and horseride through tall eucalypt forest and sun-dappled melaleuca wetlands.
-A world-class recreational trail network allows you to explore vibrant bushland in every direction.
+Escape the city to walk, mountain bike or horseride through tall eucalypt forest and sun-dappled melaleuca wetlands.
+A network of shared trails allows you to explore vibrant bushland in every direction.
 Enjoy a barbecue lunch in one of the shady picnic areas with open grassy spaces to run wild.
-If you’re lucky, you’ll spot one of the resident red-necked wallabies.
-For more wildlife spotting, head to the Daisy Hill Koala Centre for a free, up-close encounter with live koalas and tree-top views from the tower.
+If you’re lucky, you’ll spot one of the resident, red-necked wallabies.
+For more wildlife spotting, head to the Daisy Hill Koala Centre for a free, up-close encounter with live koalas.
 Interactive displays and educational talks by Wildlife Officers are features of the centre.

 Looking after the park